Experts in our field. Years of experience under our belts.

 Maxa Design homes are built to last, on time and budget through tried and tested processes we’ve developed through years in the business.
 With over two dozen awards to our name, we combine great-value outcomes with best-practice sustainable building design.
 We progress an eco agenda through our practice – we designed Australia’s first 10 star rated relocatable home – while ensuring every project is unique and led by our clients’ needs.
 From humble beginnings as husband-and-wife duo, Maxa Design has grown to a team of seven with offices in both Melbourne and Brisbane.
 Our practice is proudly carbon neutral.

 Sven Maxa established Maxa Design in 2004 and has developed the practice’s reputation for leading-edge sustainable design excellence.
 The studio specialises in high-level eco and energy efficient homes built to brief and budget with creativity, a practical can-do approach, and a singular dedication to creating the best possible outcomes for every client and every project.
-Sven is actively involved in the building design community as a member of the Committee of Management for the Building Designers Association of Victoria.
-He talks at industry events such as Grand Designs Live and advocates for eco homes design to the broader community.
+Sven is actively involved in the building design community as a member of the Committee of Management for the Building Designers Association (BDAV) of Victoria.
+He regularly presents to professionals and advocates for eco homes design to the broader community.
+Sven was also a judge in the 2017 BDAV Design Awards.
 Sven is an accredited HIA GreenSmart Professional, a Registered Building Practitioner, and a Certified Passive House Designer.

 Together with Sven, Dawn established Maxa Design and has been instrumental in the growth of the practice through her studies in business, PR and marketing.
 Currently undertaking further studies in interior design and managing the couple’s young family, Dawn nonetheless remains a vital part of Maxa’s past and current success.
 She was responsible for the interiors of the couple’s award-winning Nunawading home, featured in Inside Out magazine’s first ever Open for Inspection event.